The Ten Worst Habits for Your Mental Health

 Psychologists describe perfectionism as positive or negative.
 Positive perfectionism helps you do your best – as a perfectionist, you never deliver anything short of your absolute finest work.
 Habits of positive perfectionism include setting realistic goals, letting go of failures, seeing mistakes as opportunities for growth, keeping anxiety and stress within healthy boundaries, and enjoying the process as well as the outcome.

 Habits of negative perfection includes setting standards beyond your reach, dissatisfaction with anything less than perfection, preoccupation with failure or disapproval, and seeing mistakes as evidence of unworthiness.
-Research shows that negative perfectionism causes distress, fear of making mistakes, disharmony, uncertainty, and anxiety about judgment from others.

 2. Poor Posture